15 Warning Signs of Bad Transmission

 3. Delayed Response

 If your car takes a few seconds to move after you shift into drive or reverse, the transmission may not be engaged properly.
-This delay is often caused by a problem with the fluid pressure or internal components.
+This delay is often caused by a problem with fluid pressure or internal components.

 4. Strange Noises